top of page

 Q: What if I must cancel?

-A: All refunds will be less than the credit card processing fee.
-Students who cancel 21 days before the program start date receive a full refund (less processing fee).
-Within 20 days of the start date, the student receives a 50% refund (less the processing fee).
-Within 14 days, there will be no refund.
+A: Refunds will be issued minus the credit card processing fee.
+Students who cancel 21 days prior to the program start date will be eligible for a full refund (with the processing fee deducted).
+If cancellation occurs within 20 days of the start date, the student will receive a 50% refund (with the processing fee subtracted).
+No refunds will be provided for cancellations within 14 days of the program start date.

 Q: Do I need to be a US Sailing Member to attend classes?